Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?

 Anydesk

-But above all, it allows you to connect directly to another device to work on it (while offering you the possibility of keeping one of the two screens off, so that no one knows what you are doing).
+But above all, it allows you to connect directly to another device to work on it (while giving you the possibility of keeping one of the two screens off, so that no one knows what you are doing).

 And all in a secure version, with encryption keys.
 Professional versions are paid, but you have access to a free license for personal use.